danielsobrado/llm_notebooks/README.md

 # LLMs

+Large Language Models (LLMs) are created to produce writing that resembles that of a person.
+They get the ability to anticipate the next word in a sentence based on the context of the previous words through training on a massive amount of text data.
+They are frequently referred to as autoregressive mathematical models for this reason.

 Let's start with some concepts:

 **Embedding** is just a vector that represents the significance of a word token or a portion of an image.